 As a start point it would be sensible to engage with your employees who have annual leave booked and try to ascertain whether they are intending to travel abroad, and for what purpose i.e. for a holiday, to visit family, or for religious reasons etc.

-If an employee does plan to travel abroad to a country without travel corridor exemption and therefore, will be required to self-isolate for 10 days upon their return and it is not possible for them to work from home during that period, you will need to consider how to treat the leave in question (see below).
+If an employee does plan to travel abroad to either a amber or red list country and therefore, will be required to self-isolate for 10 days upon their return and it is not possible for them to work from home during that period, you will need to consider how to treat the leave in question (see below).

 It is unlikely to be a ‘lawful and reasonable management instruction’ to require an employee not to go on their holiday because of existence of the requirement to self-isolate.